 Jorge Heine, Latin American Program Global Fellow, published an article analyzing the important relationship between Latin America and China.

-Cynthia Arnson, Director of the Latin American Program, is quoted in this article about the sanctions on Venezuela.
+Cynthia J. Arnson, Director of the Latin American Program, is quoted in this article regarding Chinese investment in infrastructure throughout Latin America.